YiranJing/Coronavirus-Epidemic-COVID-19/README.en.md

 ## Contents：
 1. Nowcasting and Forecasting the 2019-nCoV Outbreak size in Wuhan
+  > MSE, basic SEIR model, sentiment analysis

    - Model 1: Estimating the potential number of cases in Wuhan until Jan 23
    - Model 2: Simulating Peak of 2019-nCoV in Wuhan after 23 Jan
-2. Real-Time forecasting of the total confirmed cases in China
+2. Model 3: Real-Time forecasting of the confirmed cases in China in the next 2 months
+  > Baseline: Ridge regression, improved by Dynamic SEIR model

+   - Prediction for China total trend
+   - Prediction for Hubei and ex-hubei trend

 #### Key limitation within models below:
 1. My models conclusions are critically dependent on the assumptions underpinning models.